 UK TWOV: 24-hour VISA-FREE entry for transit passengers holding certain visas

-Passengers transiting through the UK holding a visa from the US, Canada, Australia and New Zealand can leave the airport for up to 24 hours.
+The UK TWOV allows passengers transiting through the UK holding a visa from the US, Canada, Australia and New Zealand to leave the airport for up to 24 hours.

-To check whether you are eligible for 24-hour entry, you must query IATA Travel Centre with the UK as your transit country.
+To check whether you are eligible for 24-hour entry, you must query the IATA Travel Centre with the UK as a stopover country with the duration of stay of “Less than 1 day”.

-If eligible, the result will say that you can make a “landside” transit (meaning, you can leave the airport) provided you have a connecting flight before 11.59 pm the next day.
+If eligible, the result will say that you can make a “landside” transit (meaning, you can leave the airport), provided you have a connecting flight before 11.59 pm the following day.

 Leave a Reply